keymetrics/pm2-io-apm/README.md

-     * Ignore specific outgoing request depending on their url */ ignoreOutgoingUrls?: Array<IgnoreMatcher<httpModule.ClientRequest>> }
+     * Ignore specific outgoing request depending on their url */ ignoreOutgoingUrls?: Array<IgnoreMatcher<httpModule.ClientRequest>> /**
+     * Set to true when wanting to create span for raw TCP connection
+     * instead of new http request
+     */
+    createSpanWithNet: boolean
+  }
   /**
    * If you want to connect to PM2 Enterprise without using PM2, you should enable